 Business reviews for: any business

-Yelp is a platform (review website and app) where users can publish reviews about local businesses.
+Yelp is a platform (one of the best review sites, actually, as well as an app) where users can publish reviews about local businesses.
 Also, Yelp trains small businesses how to respond to business reviews, host social events for Yelpers (a.k.a.
 Yelp reviewers) and provides data about businesses including health inspection scores (Yelp.com).

-Yelp has become a name synonymous with business reviews, as the site has over 102 million reviews and counting.
-As the world’s largest outlet for online customer reviews grows, it might be time for all small businesses to start caring about what consumers are saying online; and more specifically, about their Yelp reviews.
+Yelp has become a name synonymous with business review websites, as the site has over 102 million reviews and counting.
+As the world’s largest outlet for online reviews grows, it might be time for all small businesses to start caring about what consumers are saying online; and more specifically, about their Yelp reviews.

 Consumers aren’t going to give a small business any attention if all they see is negativity surrounding their Yelp customer review page.